wpsh/wp-cli-replicator/README.md

 	   wp replicator import-users "path/to/users.json"

    where `path/to/users.json` is the path the user list generated from the XML export.

+   All existing users with the same login name will be deleted and new users created with a random password because WordPress export doesn't include the passwords.
+All users will need to reset their passwords.
+Use `wp user update USERNAME --user_pass="YOURNEWPASSWORD"` to update a password for a specific user.

 4. Import taxonomies and terms: